Forest-Economics-Goettingen/optimLanduse/README.md

--   *uValue*: The argument for the uncertainty level (![f_u](https://latex.codecogs.com/png.image?%5Cdpi%7B110%7D&space;%5Cbg_white&space;f_u "f_u"), equation 4 in Husmann et al. (n.d.)).
+-   *uValue*: The argument for the uncertainty level (![f_u](https://latex.codecogs.com/png.image?%5Cdpi%7B110%7D&space;%5Cbg_white&space;f_u "f_u"), Equation 4 in Husmann et al. (n.d.)).
 A higher uValue reflects a higher risk aversion of the decision maker.
 See the help file of the *initScenario* function for more details.